 What is Core Decompression and Cell Therapy for?

-Core Decompression and Cell Therapy are two out of the string of treatments for osteonecrosis, or what is also known as avascular necrosis of the hip.
+Core Decompression and Regenerative Treatment are two out of the string of treatments for osteonecrosis, or what is also known as avascular necrosis of the hip.
 Before we dive right into the thick of it, let us first understand the condition.

 Osteonecrosis, or avascular necrosis (AVN), develops when the head of the femur is deprived of blood supply.
 Without the necessary nourishment, the femoral head dies, it will gradually collapse, and may lead to degenerative changes.
 This can cause severe pain and disability, much like arthritis does.

 Osteonecrosis can affect anyone, but it is more common in individuals between the ages of 40-65.
 Men develop osteonecrosis of the hip more often than women.
 Patients with osteonecrosis that is caught in its very early stages, or before the femoral head collapses, are potential candidates for Core Decompression and Cell Therapy.

 Core Decompression is done under spinal or general anaesthesia.
 The patient is placed on their back or in a supine position.
 The surgeon may use live x-ray or fluoroscopy to serve as a guide during the procedure.
 He then creates a small incision on your hip and a guide wire is passed from the incision through the neck of the femoral bone to the necrotic area in the femoral head.
 A hole is then drilled along the wire from which the necrotic bone is removed.
 This immediately reduces pressure and it also creates a space for new blood vessels to grow and nourish the affected bone.

 The cavity that is left behind in the bone is sometimes filled with bone graft taken either from another part of your body or from a donor.
 In some cases, synthetic bone graft material is used.
 The incision is then closed with sutures